 The 0-200ppm chlorine test strips are the simplest and most robust of sanitizer test strips commonly used in commercial kitchens.
 They come as short strips of paper, 100 in a plastic bottle, and are based on a very well understood chemical reaction known as the iodine starch reaction 2.
 It is not an exaggeration to say these strips never expire.
-Strips in 10-year-old bottles that have sat unopened still perform exactly the same as freshly made ones.
+Strips in 10 year old bottles that have sat unopened still perform exactly the same as freshly made ones.
 They are so stable that we have sold them for over 10 years without even a lot/batch (date of manufacturing) number on them.
 We have high turnover of these but for the sake of customer confidence in 100% accurate stock rotation, we will be adding expiration dates to these going forward.

 Sanitizer Test Strip Expiration Dates

-All Indigo™ plastic backed sanitizer test strips come in desiccant bottles.
+All air/moisture sensitive Indigo™ plastic backed sanitizer test strips come in desiccant bottles.
 These strips have paper pads with indicator chemicals in them.
 If you leave these strips out in the open, their test pads will absorb water and eventually inactivate the indicator chemicals.
 Sanitizer test strips stored in airtight, desiccant lined bottles can for all purposes, be preserved indefinitely.

 How Do Desiccant Bottles Work?

 Click to see these vial specifications & note the Desiccant Type: molecular sieve.
 This is a chemical crystal lattice known as an aluminosilicate or zeolite.
 These are highly porous structures capable of trapping water, sodium ions, odors or even crude oil.
-You likely have some in your home where they are used in water softeners, cat litter & air purifiers.
+You may have some in your home where they are used in water softeners, cat litter & air purifiers.
 The vial designers found a clever way to incorporate this chemical into the walls of plastic bottles.

 Check for Yourself